Stidner/api-docs/source/index.html.md

 }
 ```

-This object is sent to the webshop's discount URL.
-To make discounting
+This object is sent from Stidner's servers to the web-shop's discount URL.
-very flexible, we have chosen to have the shop-owner manage their own
+To make discounting very flexible, we have chosen to have the shop-owner
-discounts through their own endpoint.
+manage their own discounts, through their own endpoint.

 To reiterate, you will **not** be crafting this first object as a
 merchant.
 This object will be sent from the Stidner Checkout page when a